-What does the event cover?
+What did the event cover?

-At this event, attendees will:
+At this event, attendees:

-When is the event?
+When was the event?

-This event will be held on Wednesday 9th October 2019, running 10:30am - 6:00pm.
-The networking session 4:30-6:00pm, sponsored by Emerald Publishing, is optional.
+This event was held on Wednesday 9th October 2019, running 10:30am - 6:00pm.
+The networking session 4:30-6:00pm, sponsored by Emerald Publishing, was optional.

-Why are we holding the event?
+Why did we hold the event?